-- a threadlike structure of nucleic acids and protein found in the nucleus of most living cells, carrying genetic information in the form of genes.
+- A threadlike structure of nucleic acids and protein found in the nucleus of most living cells, carrying genetic information in the form of genes.

 Each chromosome consists of a DNA double helix bearing a linear sequence of genes, coiled and recoiled around aggregated proteins (histones).
 Their number varies from species to species: humans have 22 pairs plus the two sex chromosomes (two X chromosomes in females, one X and one Y in males).
 During cell division, each DNA strand is duplicated, and the chromosomes condense to become visible as distinct pairs of chromatids joined at the centromere.
 Bacteria and viruses lack a nucleus and have a single chromosome without histonesMore example sentences

-late 19th century: coined in German from Greek khrōma 'color' + sōma 'body'
+late 19th century: coined in German from Greek khrōma 'color' + sōma 'body'.

 More definitions of chromosomeDefinition of chromosome in: